AnalogueDiehard Studio (many pictures!)

 The sitting area looks cramped, but it really isn't.
 Even the stool is comfortable there, although there's only room for one person in that setup.
 From the sitting position the MIDI controller is comfortable, the monitors are pointed right at my ears (permitting low volume), the computer monitor is at eye level, I can reach all the boards to the side comfortably, and there's no more back strain!

-The keyboard stands on the sides are the shorter 48 inch Standtastic stands with three tiers on each.
+The keyboard stands on the sides close to the MIDIBoard are the short 48 inch Standtastic stands with three tiers on each.
 I have tried many keyboard stands and the Standtastic is the most flexible and rugged model I have found.
 Standtastics are best for a fixed location, others are better for quick teardown/setup for stage work.
 My stage keyboard stands are Bespeco (now K&M) and even then I had to modify them to fit my needs.

-The MIDI controller sits on the one and only Ultimate stand I will ever own; it initially was my sole keyboard studio stand in an "A" frame format, but the tubular tiers proved to be unreliable as they were not secure enough - one morning I found my Memorymoog on the floor from a five foot drop due to a loose tier (!!!).
+The MIDI controllers sit on the one and only Ultimate stand I will ever own; it initially was my sole keyboard studio stand in an "A" frame format (see the 1995 picture), but the tubular tiers proved to be unreliable as they were not secure enough - one morning I found my Memorymoog on the floor from a five foot drop due to a loose tier (!!!).
 You can't tighten the clamps for the tiers for risk of splitting them, so there's no way to reliably secure the tiers from rotating.
 Ultimate are my least favorite keyboard stands.
 I re-configured the stand so it is a solid table support for the heavy/bulky MIDIBoard (which no longer "bounces" when I pound it like a piano), and as a bonus the vertical poles served as mounting posts for the studio monitors - right at ear level when I sit at the MIDIBoard.

-The keyboards behind the MIDI station.
+The synths behind the MIDI station.
 These either have shallow feature sets that don't require much editing, or were impractical to place at the MIDI station.
 It was a compromise but it works.
 I chose to use the tall 60 inch Standtastic keyboard stands here, but only used three tiers instead of five.
 That was driven by the size of the instruments.

 The Oberheim FVS is a recent acquisition, awaiting restoration.
 The FVS is hardly a shallow feature instrument, but it is so frigging big that I couldn't stack anything above it up at the MIDI station without interrupting the sound field.
 The only practical place was behind the MIDI station.
 I have a surplus Highly Liquid UMR2 MIDI retrofit (now sadly out of production) that will only enable MIDI note on/off for the FVS keyboard but there is little else in the FVS that can be MIDI controlled.
 However the UMR2 will work over a 64 note range which extends the 49 note keyboard of the FVS.
 Since the FVS is only 25% programmable it does require extensive editing so I arranged it for use while standing up.
 It's an instrument that gets a lot of unique sounds and is lots of fun to experiment with.